fcicq/patchwork/README.md

 * proc-hidepid use hidepid=2 by default
 * kconfig-x86-removecompression reduce kernel size
 * proc-pid-net-perm deny /proc/net access unless CAP_NET_ADMIN
+* protect-proc-pid-ns deny /proc/pid/ns access unless CAP_SYS_ADMIN
+* fs-exec-root-ro deny exec world writable binary under CAP_SYS_ADMIN, must be owned by root.
+* disable-unix-socket-ebpf disable SO_ATTACH_BPF / SO_ATTACH_REUSEPORT_EBPF for unix socket.
+Note: sadly we cant disable sk_peer_cred usage, will break systemd.

 * clang-sched-core-warning (clang only) fix warning: use of logical '&&' with constant operand
-* kaslr-link-warning-cgroup (clang only) fix struct cgroup warning, see also https://lkml.org/lkml/2017/10/17/66
+* v2-link-warning-cgroup-clang (clang only) fix struct cgroup warning, see also https://lkml.org/lkml/2017/10/17/66
 warning: field 'cgrp' with variable sized type 'struct cgroup' not at the end of a struct
      or class is a GNU extension \[-Wgnu-variable-sized-type-not-at-end\]